vasil-yordanov/h-atom-brownian-electron/README.md

+# Machine Specifications

+The simulation was tested on the following system:

+- **Processor**: Intel(R) Core(TM) i5-10400F CPU @ 2.90GHz (6 Cores, 12 Threads)
+- **RAM**: 16.0 GB

+The timing results provided below are specific to this machine configuration and may vary on systems with different specifications.

 # Add functions directory to the path
 Assuming you are in the home directory of the project execute:
 ```Matlab
 addpath('functions');
 ```

-# Machine Specifications

-The simulation was developed and tested on the following system:

-- **Processor**: Intel(R) Core(TM) i5-10400F CPU @ 2.90GHz (6 Cores, 12 Threads)
-- **RAM**: 16.0 GB

-The timing results provided below are specific to this machine configuration and may vary on systems with different specifications.

 # Running the simulation